onchain-team/circle-transfer-issue/README.md

 ## Expected Behavior

+The expected behavior is that transfers should work properly in both environments.
+Currently:
-- The Sandbox test should complete successfully
+- The Sandbox test fails with an internal server error (code: -1)
-- The Production test should fail with the error code -1
+- The Production test also fails with a similar internal server error (code: -1)

 ## Project Structure